-Lawn drainage is a common issue that homeowners face.
+Lawn drainage is a common issue that homeowners in North Carolina face.
 Because of land grading, soil composition, and many other pertinent factors, landscape drainage systems are needed to keep your home and landscape from becoming flooded.
 Various techniques can be employed to solve your home and landscape drainage problems.
 Listed below are the top five solutions for poor drainage in your home and landscape.

 Improve Soil Permeability

-Divert Excess Water
+Use Gutters to Divert Excess Water

 Your yard can have a hard time absorbing excess water.
-If your lawn is surrounded by driveways and large roofs that spill their rainwater towards your yard, lawn drainage will be an issue.
+If your lawn is surrounded by driveways and large roofs that spill their rainwater toward your yard, lawn drainage will be an issue.
 You can use roof gutters to divert water from your yard.
 However, be sure the water does not end up creating more problems for you or your neighbors.
 French drains are also an efficient way of diverting excess water.
 If they are installed properly, most of the water falling from the roof will be evacuated to the sewer system.

-Improve Your Yard Topography
+Improve Your Yard’s Topography

 The general orientation of your landscape should drive water away from your home naturally.
 A lawn should have a small slope going away from your house.
-This way, rain water will flow naturally away from your home.
+This way, rainwater will flow naturally away from your home.
 If you realize that your drainage problems could be solved by adjusting your yard topography, consider some reshaping.
 Make the slope small but regular because a depression may cause water to accumulate.

-Yard and French Drains
+Install Yard and French Drains

 Work on the Nature of Your Landscape’s Soil